-Introduction to Film Grade: 9-10
+Introduction to Film Grade: 9-12

-Description: In this course students will watch a number of contemporary films, and use those films as subject matter for analysis.
-Keystone concepts will be reviewed in detail.
+Description: In this course, students will watch films and use those films as subject matter for analysis.
+Keystone concepts will be reviewed.
 Film studies terms will also be introduced and used in our film analysis.
-Students will also make short films.
+Connections to current topics and English-related analysis skills will be reinforced.
+A project will follow the viewing of each film.